andreySoro/condo_chat/README.md

 - Forgot password `/forgotPassword` (email link)
 - Refresh Token `/refreshToken`
 - Authentication middleware (checking accessToken validity, could be added to routes)

+### GraphQL

+- Default schema for graphql is created in `schema` folder (if you don't need GQL this could be deleted)
+- Default mongoose models are created and located in `models` folder (can also be deleted and/or modified if necessary)
+- In the index file of the project there is `app.use("graphql")` (depending on whether or not you want to use gql)